 Keeping a reflective journal

 You might find it useful to keep a reflective journal during this course or during your studies in the UK.
 It can help to make sense of new experiences and ideas and allows you to keep a record of your reflections in one place.
-You can keep your journal on paper or online.
-Later on in the Week you’ll find more information about some popular online journal tools you can use.

 If you decide to start a journal for this course, you can include: